VisionsOfficial/visionstrust-docs/docs/application/projects/service-chains.md

 Service chains are sequences of data transfers between participants, made possible through the use of multi-party ecosystem contracts and the integration of Prometheus-X's [Data Processing Chain Protocol library](https://github.com/prometheus-x-association/data-processing-chain-protocol) directly within the PDC.

-VisionsTrust provides the UI that helps you create these service chains within your project through a visual editor that makes it quick and easy to prototype and build sequences of data flows between the available offers in your project.
+{{ app_name }} provides the UI that helps you create these service chains within your project through a visual editor that makes it quick and easy to prototype and build sequences of data flows between the available offers in your project.

 ## Prerequisites